Leioproctus: Habitat

 Leioproctus are solitary mining bees.
-They can tolerate a high range of substrate provided there is sufficient food resources nearby.
+They can tolerate a high range of substrate provided there are sufficient food resources nearby.
 This can range from forest undergrowth to roadside ditches to sandy costal banks to even currently occupied termite nests in at least one Australian species.
 Leioproctus need warm temperatures (at least 15 °C) before leaving their nest, typically waiting until the nest entrance is bathed in sun.
 Because of this, most nests face towards the north, or if in flat ground, will be well exposed to maximise heat absorption.

 They prefer dry ground and will often dig horizontal tunnels in banks and cliffs.
 Their nests are not lined with water repellent coatings, as seen in other bee nests, but nest architecture shows they can also make sink traps, potentially to prevent water from entering cells, suggesting they can tolerate wet environments.
 This tolerance to wet conditions has been observed in multiple studies where as long as it was reasonably warm, bees would be seen, no matter the rainfall.

 Life cycle

-Leioproctus are solitary, meaning all every female is fertile and creates their own nest for their young.
+Leioproctus bees are solitary, meaning that each female is fertile and creates her own nest for her young.

 Leioproctus overwinters as diapausing prepupae in cells before they pupate and begin appearing in spring or early summer.
-Males typically appear first closely followed by females.
-Immediately they mate and the females begin nest mining while the males continue breeding.
+Males typically appear first, closely followed by females.
+They mate immediately and the females begin nest mining while the males continue breeding.
 The males soon die while the females finish their nests and start producing cells.
-Larvae require a lot of pollen and nectar to grow and survive to adulthood, and the females have a lot of environmental pressures, so most only make 10-30 cells in their 6-8 week adult lifetime, before perishing.
+Larvae require a lot of pollen and nectar to grow and survive to adulthood, and the females have a lot of environmental pressures, so most only make 10–30 cells in their 6–8 week adult lifetime, before perishing.
 After the eggs are laid, the larvae hatch around 72 hours later and consume all stored food over the next 10 days, then over the next few weeks become prepupae and diapause until the following spring.

+Distribution

+Australia

+Distribution map of iNaturalist Leioproctus spp. sightings in Au.

+As of 2026 about 280 species of Leioproctus had been discovered across Australia.

+Native Australian Leioproctus bees forage on the flowers of a wide range of native plants, such as Persoonia (geebungs) in Proteaceae, and legumes such as Daviesia and Acacia in Fabaceae.
+Leptospermum, Eucalyptus and other myrtaceous trees are also visited by some species.